Are you interested in making machines that create things or do you have a passion for precision and making machines work as they should?

 Our programmes will give you hands-on skills to build and repair all kinds of machinery and tools.

-Manukau Institute of Technology Tutorial Assistant Hera Eruera is featured on the front cover of Master Plumbers magazine NZ Plumber!
+Manukau Institute of Technology graduate and former tutorial assistant Hera Eruera is featured on the front cover of Master Plumbers magazine NZ Plumber!
 Read the full story here:

 "When i'm not studying I work two days a week at a refrigeration company so i'm getting a good balance of the practical and the theory.
 I'm hoping to jump straight into an apprenticeship after this and the things i'm learning here at MIT will help me get ahead in my apprenticeship.

 I chose MIT because I thought it was the best fit for me coming from a high school that didn't focus much on the practical work I wanted to slowly build into the practical side of things instead of jumping straight into the trade."

 “I got a job in my chosen field before I even finished my course at MIT.
 Our teachers created a good learning environment, classes were always interesting and we were well prepared for the workplace.
 I also made great friends during my studies.

 I got a job in my chosen field before I even finished my course at MIT.
 As an apprentice, my job involves working with fully qualified technicians to help install service air conditioning units in big industrial buildings.

 High school wasn’t the right fit for me so I started the MIT Trades Academy and became full-time halfway through my final year of school.